nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 this value should be `false` (_it is `false` by default_).

 Set `KEYCLOAK_CLIENT_SECRET` if the client authentication is enabled in Keycloak.
-Otherwise it must be empty or simply don't add it into the command.
+Otherwise it must be empty.

 ## 2. Jitsi